 Training includes didactic courses, selected laboratory rotations and an in-depth research experience.
 The fellow will gain experience in a broad range of molecular techniques including nucleic acid extraction and amplification (PCR, RT-PCR, real-time PCR, NASBA, and SDA), Southern blotting, sequencing, capillary electrophoresis, traditional cytogenetics, FISH, microarray and next generation sequencing technology.
 Trainees are expected to function as junior attendings and will be actively involved in test development, performance, preparation of report of sign-out, participation in clinic/inpatient visits and clinical consultation.
 Fellows are also exposed to administrative aspects of directing a modern molecular diagnostics laboratory.
 Opportunities for research experience are available in the first and subsequent years.

-This program is directed by Shuko Harada, MD., Assistant Professor of Pathology and Section Head of Molecular Pathology.
+This program is directed by Shuko Harada, MD., Associate Professor of Pathology and Section Head of Molecular Pathology.

 Requirements: Applicants must be AP, CP or AP/CP or medical genetics Board eligible, or Board certified.

 Stipends: Stipends are commensurate with the year of post-graduate training in pathology or genetics.
 Also, provided is a professional development fund.

 Submit application 12 to 24 months prior to initiation of training along with curriculum vitae and three letters of recommendation, including one from current program director to: [email protected].